celsom3/undocumoney/README.md

 That's it!
 You should now be able to see the site at localhost:3000.

+NOTE: You may get some errors in the console indicating that the Kadira, Analytics and Twit packages are not set up.
+Those details are kept confidential (not in the repo) and you can set up your own accounts for testing purposes.

 ## Contributing

 If you want to help with the development of this website email celso@digitalstrategy.tips.
 There may be some specifc features in the pipeline that you can help out with.
 Or you can just fork, clean up my code and send a pull request. :-)